electrode-io/above-the-fold-only-server-render/README.md

 ## Performance

 `SkipServerRender` helps performance both by decreasing the load on `renderToString` and sending the end user a smaller amount of markup.
-The following table outlines a clear performance increase in the `R-Discovery/home` app by using `SkipServerRender` wrappers.
+The following table outlines a clear performance increase in the `R-Discovery/home` app by skipping server rendering on the `Footer` component and several below the fold zones.

 |          | HTML Size      | renderToString Time |
 | -------- | -------------- | ------------------- |